-Section Two

-Enabling Sustainable Places (continued)
+Section Two Enabling Sustainable Places (continued)

 An Infrastructure First Approach, discussed in our Phase 1 report, seeks to develop a more co-ordinated approach to places, including managing some of the risk allocation in delivering on enabling infrastructure.
 This includes how utility companies can undertake future investments in a cost-effective and co-ordinated fashion, an often-identified barrier to the development of new and existing sites.
-Scottish Government has been developing approaches to this challenge and, alongside others, has been working with the Infrastructure Delivery Group^{xciv}, which brings together a range of infrastructure providers.
+Scottish Government has been developing approaches to this challenge and, alongside others, has been working with the Infrastructure Delivery Groupxciv, which brings together a range of infrastructure providers.

 Another area of risk management universally asserted by stakeholders, is the need for more market transparency and co-ordination in developer contributions.
-The Scottish Government notes a programme of work will be brought forward to capture developer contributions, with land value uplifts

-New York will as an infrastructure levy being included in the Planning Scotland Act 2019
+The Scottish Government notes a programme of work will be brought forward to capture developer contributions, with land value upliftsxxxvii, as well as an infrastructure levy being included in the Planning Scotland Act 2019xxxviii.
 The need for a more cohesive and collaborative approach to developer contributions, which reflect different spatial infrastructure needs, is clear.
-The joint Land Commission & SFT Interim Report on Enabling Infrastructure

-Interior Report on Enabling Infrastructure

-System heed for clarity on obligations based on a spatial plan, which enables implementation of the existing localised Section 75
+The joint Land Commission & SFT Interim Report on Enabling Infrastructurexxxix identifies the need for clarity on obligations based on a spatial plan, which enables implementation of the existing localised Section 75xtl system.

-System.
 Alongside this, the report recommended a new Land Value Capture system for wider strategic infrastructure, acknowledging that infrastructure does not always align with authority boundaries.

-An example where a positive place outcome has been achieved through increased collaboration and the use of digital technology is the Metropolitan Glasgow Strategic Drainage Partnershipx^{III} (MGSDP).
+An example where a positive place outcome has been achieved through increased collaboration and the use of digital technology is the Metropolitan Glasgow Strategic Drainage Partnershipxli (MGSDP).
 This is a significant project seeking to reduce flood risk and improve water quality across the region, while also supporting economic development, social outcomes and habitat improvement.
 The core partners include Glasgow City Council, South Lanarkshire Council, North Lanarkshire Council, East Dunbartonshire Council, Renfrewshire Council, SEPA, Clyde Gateway, Scottish Canals, Scottish Government, Clydeplan and Scottish Enterprise.
-The partnership has achieved a more integrated investment approach, as seen in the Glasgow Smart Canal schemex^{IIII}.
+The partnership has achieved a more integrated investment approach, as seen in the Glasgow Smart Canal schemexlii.
 This saw the introduction of predictive weather technology and "smart" automation of the canal to create capacity for new development and prevent flooding by directing excess surface water run-off to capacity created in the canal, through dynamic management of the water level.
 The Smart Canals project demonstrates a combining of organisational objectives and assets, to achieve a more efficient outcome for all parties, including unlocking development land in the north of the city.